Relevant change points in high dimensional time series: Acknowledgments

-{\bf Acknowledgments.} This work has been supported in part by the Collaborative Research Center ``Statistical modeling of nonlinear dynamic processes'' (SFB 823, Teilprojekt A1, C1) of the German Research Foundation (DFG).
-The authors would also like to thank Martina Stein, who typed parts of this paper with considerable technical expertise and Moritz Jirak for extremely helpful discussions.
-Moreover we are grateful to Andreas Schuhmann and Svenja Fischer from the Institute of Hydrology in Bochum, who provided hydrological data for Section \ref{secrealdata}.
+This work has been supported in part by the Collaborative Research Center ``Statistical modeling of nonlinear dynamic processes'' (SFB 823, Teilprojekt A1, C1) and the Research Training Group 'High-dimensional phenomena in probability - fluctuations and discontinuity' (RTG 2131) of the German Research Foundation (DFG).
+The authors would like to thank Martina Stein, who typed parts of this paper with considerable technical expertise and Moritz Jirak for extremely helpful discussions.
+Moreover we are grateful to Andreas Schumann and Svenja Fischer from the Institute of Hydrology in Bochum, who provided hydrological data for Section \ref{secrealdata}.
+Finally, we would like to thank the referees for their constructive comments on an earlier version of the paper.